AndreiFdv/news_parser/README.md

 $ python manage.py migrate && python manage.py runserver
 ```

 If everything is working then that's great, if not then not great.
-In any case **GLHF**
+In any case **Good Luck**

 ### PyCharm Settings